We're giving you the chance to win back the value of your meal - every time you dine this month!

 Perfect for

-Birthdays, Celebrations, Dates, Special occasions
+Birthdays, Celebrations, Dates, Group dining [8+], Romantic, Special occasions

 About

-Located in the Somerset village of Bruton, Osip is a Michelin-starred restaurant owned and run by Merlin Labron-Johnson, who brings impossibly beautiful, hyper-seasonal British tasting menus using locally grown and reared produce to an idyllic rural spot.
-Having previously been in a tiny location in Bruton the restaurant has now moved to larger pastures with a new restaurant located in a 16th century inn just outside of the village.
+Osip is a Michelin-starred restaurant owned and run by Merlin Labron-Johnson, who brings impossibly beautiful, hyper-seasonal British tasting menus using locally grown and reared produce to an idyllic rural spot.
+It first set up shop in a tiny location in Bruton, but has since moved to greener, more rural pastures just outside the town in Hardway.
+Set in a restored 16th-century inn, Osip also boasts four bedrooms, allowing guests to add an overnight stay to their dining experience.

 The drinks menu is similarly focused and reflects the commitment to responsible dining with a list of bottles sourced from small-scale and sustainable growers.
-The restaurant will also serve their annual Osip Cider, a barrel-aged cider that they make in collaboration with Pilton cider.
+The restaurant will also serve their annual Osip Cider, a barrel-aged cider that they make in collaboration with Pilton Cider.
 Like the rest of the menu, the drinks selection changes regularly.

 FAQs